LANGUAGE ARTS 5

 Language Arts 4 or equivalent

-Students should spend a minimum of 5 hrs per week on Language Arts lessons and activities.
+Students should spend approximately 8 hrs per week on language lessons and activities.

 Students are required to submit a variety of assignments for marking.
-These include research projects, comprehension questions, writing assignments, vocabulary activities, spelling exercises, crossword puzzles, etc. Student assignments will be worth 50%.
-There will also be periodic tests and quizzes.
-Unit tests and quizzes will be worth 25% and spelling tests will be worth 15%.
+These include research projects, comprehension questions, writing assignments, vocabulary activities, spelling exercises, etc.

 Summary of Course Content and Activities

 Math 5 includes the study of the principles of mathematics.
 Through the study of math, learners are given an opportunity to explore and understand the orderly and systematic world that God created.
 They will become aware of the profound influence of math in their lives.
-Relating the study of math to what the learners already know, deem personally useful and consider relevant facilitates learning.
+Relating the study of math to what the learners already know will help them see the practical side of mathematics and its relevance in daily situations.
 Students learn math in relevant contexts and engage in meaningful activities.
-Students are encouraged to appreciate it as a mathematic endeavor with a practical impact on their own lives and on society as a whole.
+They are encouraged to appreciate mathematics as an endeavour that leads to practical impact on their own lives and on society as a whole.

 Prerequisites